The Prerequisites for Romance 101

 A: You can’t.

-I didn’t say you sound good.
+When you sing worship songs, do you mean what you’re singing?
+I didn’t ask if you sound good.
 The word says to make a joyful noise.
-Doesn’t specify key or tempo.
+It doesn’t specify key or tempo.

 But what I’m getting at is this: do you truly feel as close to God as the words you sing say you do?
 Or do those words more or less convey a vain hope?
 Or do you not pay much attention to what you’re singing at all?